LLNL/Abmarl/docs/src/overview.rst

    The :ref:`Dynamic Order Manager <api_dynamic_man>` must be used with a :ref:`Dynamic Order Simulation <api_dynamic_sim>`.
-This allows the simulation to dynamically choose the agents' turns, but it also requires the simulation to pay attention to the inteface rules.
-For example, a Dynamic Order Simulation must ensure that at every step there is at least one reported agent who is not done.
+This allows the simulation to dynamically choose the agents' turns, but it also requires the simulation to pay attention to the interface rules.
+For example, a Dynamic Order Simulation must ensure that at every step there is at least one reported agent who is not done, unless it is the last turn.

 .. _external: